fbpx

 Making Baby Food so Healthy and Tasty, it Will Make any Meal Time the Highlight of Your Child’s Day

-West detailed that, “we currently sell three products, they’re all stage two purees meaning about six months or so when babies start transitioning from formulas or breast milk onto solid food.
-Okinawan Sweet Potato Banana and Taro and Kabocha Pineapple and Breadfruit just received double purity awards from The Clean Label Project…” mentioned West.
-The Clean Label Project is a global nonprofit that helps by testing food products for over 300 environmental toxins, pesticides, plasticizers and more so that consumers can know how safe their food truly is.
+Currently, Piko Provisions sells three different baby purees.
+Okinawan Sweet Potato Banana and Taro, and Kabocha Pineapple and Breadfruit just received double purity awards from The Clean Label Project, which is a global nonprofit that helps by testing food products for over 300 environmental toxins, pesticides, plasticizers and more.
 To learn more, stop by their website at www.pikoprovisions.com.

-Piko Provisions’ nutritious and clean baby food can be found all over the Hawaiian islands.
-Accessible at your local 7-11, Whole Foods, Foodland, Times Supermarkets, Farm Link Hawaii, and other grocery stores, it’s easy to find their incredible and locally produced product anywhere.
+Piko Provisions’ nutritious and clean baby food can be found at 7-11, Whole Foods, Foodland, Times Supermarkets, Farm Link Hawaii, and other grocery stores across the island.

 www.pikoprovisions.com